 Say the lone maker trumps your first lead and leads back trump.
 If you can't follow suit, this is your first opportunity to show your partner what suit you have stopped.
 If you have an ace - king combination, play the ace.
 This tells your partner you hold the king and therefore have that suit covered.
 Otherwise, you want to play a card in the suit that you can't stop.
 Let's say you hold a singleton 9 of clubs and hearts is trump.
 By playing your 9, it shows your partner that you can't cover clubs.
 Hold a less powerful doubleton in any suit then save it until the last tricks.
 On the fourth lead you will play one of these, again letting your partner know you have that suit covered.
 Stopping a lone is all about giving your partner as much information as possible.

-If the lone is called from 3rd seat, as the dealer you should try to discard next, assuming it is a singleton.
+If the lone is called from the third seat, as the dealer you should try to discard next, assuming it is a singleton.
 The idea here is to create a void in next.
 Concurrently your partner should lead next if possible.
 In this case only, a single ace lead in next is the correct play.
 This way you will have the chance to trump next.
 If the bidder overtrump's, he will need to use a higher trump.
 This may put you, or your partner in a position to stop the lone.